-Project Team Members List

-The project team must be a minimum of three (3) people and must include: 1) Host PI, 2) Sabbatical Researcher (Co-PI), and 3) at least one Agricultural Producer located where the Sabbatical will take place.
-It is encouraged that applications also include other partners, such as Extension Representative(s), and additional Agricultural Producer (s) at each State or Protectorate where the Sabbatical will be conducted.
-The team may also include the following additional collaborators,
+Project Team Members List and Roles (5% of the review criteria; word limit: 600) The project team must be a minimum of three (3) people and must include: 1) Host PI, 2) Sabbatical Researcher (Co-PI), and 3) at least one agricultural producer in the area where the Sabbatical will take place.
+It is encouraged that applications also include other partners, such as Extension agent(s), additional producer(s), students, etc. The project team may include the following collaborators,

-- Extension/Outreach Representative: The outreach representative may be an Extension agent or specialist, educator, or equivalent.
-This person could be involved in implementing the education plan and outreach activities. - Agricultural Professionals: An agricultural professional is any professional assisting producers at the local level such as a Cooperative Extension educators/agents or specialists, University faculty or researchers, USDA-NRCS field staff, agricultural consultants, nonprofit organization staff members, etc. - Researchers, educators, and other collaborators with appropriate expertise for the project scope. - Producers: If more than one producer is included, each producer must be an independent and separate operator.
-Nonprofit farm operations may participate in the project, but do not count as the required Producer.
+- Education/Outreach specialist: The outreach specialist may be an Extension agent or educator.
+This person could be involved in implementing the education plan and outreach activities. - Researchers, educators, and other collaborators with appropriate expertise for the project scope. - Producers: If more than one producer is included, each producer must be an independent and separate operator.
+Producers associated with the same nonprofit farm operations may participate in the project but do not count as the required producer.